ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 * Overall for generating descriptions the GPT-3.5-Turbo(few shot) model was the best performing in terms of the BERTScore- F1.
 However other models were very close in score such as the Gemini 1.5 Pro(few shot) model.
   <img width="981" height="490" alt="Unknown-27" src="https://github.com/user-attachments/assets/a3e5407e-e4a4-46b7-b2f3-f7dc3d421326" />

-* The few-shot prompting technique generally leads to better performance compared to zero-shot for the LLMs in this evaluation.
+* The few-shot prompting technique generally led to better performance compared to zero-shot for the LLMs.

 ### Future Work
 *  Experimenting with different hyperparameters for each model (learning rate, batch size, number of epochs) to optimize their performance.